 "Speculative thought is important, and unless you are doing speculative thought you are not doing any thought at all." -C.L.R.
 James (How I Wrote the Black Jacobins)

-Speculative Fiction: Speculative fiction is often described as Fantasy, Science Fiction, and Horror genres of literature.
+Speculative Fiction: Speculative fiction was coined by Robert Heinlein in 1947.
+Originally, he used the term as a synonym for science fiction so make clear that the more "serious" sci-fi was different from the popular fluff clouding the genre in his era.
+Now the term is often described as Fantasy, Science Fiction, and Horror genres of literature.
 However, this definition is quite oversimplified.
 Firstly, that definition excludes Historical Fiction, which is heavy on speculation.
 It also limits speculative fiction to literary genres AND doesn’t acknowledge the fact that not all Horror and Science Fiction is speculative.
 To paraphrase Annie Neugebauer, whose chart also served as inspiration for my own, a better definition is a text that forces its consumer to imagine (or speculate) on possibilities that do not fit in with their understanding of the world.
 Using the wide definition of "text" as any work of art that allows interpretation opens speculative fiction up to include film, television, music, even paintings and sculptures (some would rather call this Speculative Arts to make it easier to see that they are more than just literature).
 It also emphasizes what it means to speculate on a work: by definition any work of fiction requires speculation, but if that speculation also requires imagining outside of your frame of reference then you have a work of speculative fiction.
 For example, what would happen if someone with an open wound is thrown off of a boat into a sea full of sharks?
 You may be able to guess that that person will die, or that they will be saved if maybe the sharks don’t get to them in time.
 All of these scenarios fit neatly into how we understand humans, sharks, and the sea, so even though we’re guessing (or speculating) what will happen, it doesn’t require too much imagination.
 But what if the person thrown overboard doesn’t bleed normal human blood?
 Are sharks still attracted to this blood?
 What if the person can talk to sharks?
 Will they listen to him?
 What if this was a time before sharks evolved to sense blood in the water?
 Now, you have to truly speculate on what will happen because the situation is now outside of how you understand the world.
 Speculative fiction requires you to (re)imagine the rules of the world in a completely different way from what you know.
 This definition has allowed us to accept superheroes, inhuman monsters, alien invasions and fantasy driven retellings of historical events.

 Black Speculative Fiction: Black Speculative Fiction is speculative texts with an emphasis on the people and culture of the African Diaspora.
 Though it is called “Black” that is purely an aesthetic choice as the label includes ALL people of the Diaspora (not just Black Americans) and places their culture, experiences and THEM at the forefront of these imaginative works.
 For a people who have been told constantly that they have no history or future, that they can never be super or a hero, and that their very existence is a nightmare, Black Speculative Fiction allows them to imagine themselves outside of what the world has told them they must be.
 People of the African Diaspora might not believe that they can be these things, so Black Speculative Fiction allows them to see it by imagining it.